LIPS-scheme/lips/docs/docs/scheme-intro/what-is-lisp.md

 like Common Lisp, Racket, Clojure.
 They all have one in common, they all use S-Expressions for syntax (or lack of).

-Scheme was designed by ''Guy L. Steele'' and ''Gerald Jay Sussman'' in 1970s.
+Scheme was designed by *Guy L. Steele* and *Gerald Jay Sussman* in a 1970s.
 They were playing with an idea called the actor model and trying to understand it by creating simple implementation.
-That implementation later lead to Scheme programming languages.
+That implementation later led to Scheme programming languages.

 ### Standards